cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 The list is available in Consul cluster, but Builder is running inside a container with no access to Consul Agent.
 That's why the `-insecureDockerRegistries` list is built by Stager.

 As a side effect the docker app life-cycle builder may provide access to public registries that are insecure (either HTTP or self-signed cert HTTPS) if they are listed in `-insecureDockerRegistries`.
 This however will require also forking/modifying Stager code.

+The `-dockerDaemonExecutablePath=<path>` is used to configure the correct path to the Docker executable in different environments (Inigo, different Cells, unit testing).

 **Pros:**